rishiqwerty/notes_drf/README.md

 - Switch user by *SET ROLE \<user>*
 - Create Database *CREATE DATABASE \<database_name>;*

-- Next need to put this database info in django config.
+- Next need to put this database info in Django config.
 Check Python Setup for more details.

 **Python Setup**
 - Git clone This report